uptownkat/Maggie-Portfolio/PowerBI/Projects/confections.md

 ## Confections Sales Dashboard (Microsoft Power BI)
 ### Overview

-In this analysis I built dashboards highlighting the scope of the sales of candy brands at retail in selected markets in California during the period in 2022.
-I used Power BI to clean, transform, and model the datasets.
+This is a descriptive analysis of candy sales at retail in selected markets in Califonia during the period 2022.
+Based on the datasets,  I used Power BI to clean, transform, and model the datasets.
 By creating measures and custom columns using DAX calcuations, I identified insights on revenue and profits, trends, and performance on stores across different cities.
+I created an inteactive dashboard providing quick statistics for each visual searchable by Quarter.

 ### Datasets
 [Confections Datasets](https://www.kaggle.com/datasets/maggieakarn/candy-sales-in-california/settings)